+If the cyber winds blow in the right (merge events into one final time) a Information will be posted in the LC & move up the awards ceremony.
 In the event entry numbers do not warrant a quarterfinal round in debate, we may adjust the remaining schedule and move up the time of the awards ceremony.

-In the event two debaters or teams from the same school hit each other in powered or elimination rounds due to win/loss record, we will defer to coach preference as to if the debate continues, and if not, who advances.
+In the event of single section event of the preliminary rounds with no f THAT ZO'S TOUBNALMENT; In the event two debaters or teams from the same school hit each other in powered or elimination rounds due to win/loss record, we will defer to coach preference as to if the debate continues, and if not, who advances.
 Normally, this is the higher ceded team.
 We do not break brackets.
 Judges remain active for all rounds, including elimination unless scheduled for specific time periods.